jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 ### Credits

-Part of the code implementation in this article is modified from [Guang Yang](https://github.com/gyang274/capsulesEM) and [Suofei Zhang](https://github.com/www0wwwjs1/Matrix-Capsules-EM-Tensorflow) implementations.
+Part of the code implementation in computing the vote and the EM-routing is modified from [Guang Yang](https://github.com/gyang274/capsulesEM) or [Suofei Zhang](https://github.com/www0wwwjs1/Matrix-Capsules-EM-Tensorflow) implementations.
+Our source code is located at the [github](https://github.com/jhui/machine_learning/tree/master/capsule_em).
+To run,

+* Configure the mnist_config.py and cap_config.py according to your environment.
+* Run the download_and_convert_mnist.py before running train.py.

+Please note that the source code is for illustration purpose with very little (or no) support at this moment.
+Readers should refer to other implementations which have more activities.
+Zhang's implementation seems easier to understand but Yang implementation is closer to the original paper.